muhammedenesbalci/Cpp/8.Strings/README.md

     ```

 2. Using getline
     - The getline() function in C++ is used to read a string from an input stream.
-It is declared in the <string> header file. direkt satırı almak için çok kullanışlı
+It is declared in the <string> header file. direkt satırı almak için çok kullanışlı. parçalı değerler de alabiliyor çok iyi. enes balcı bunu alabiliyor mesela
     ```cpp
     getline(cin,s);
     ```
 3. Using stringstream
-    - The stringstream class in C++ is used to take multiple strings as input at once. #include <sstream> library. buda stringi parçalıyor gibi
+    - The stringstream class in C++ is used to take multiple strings as input at once. #include <sstream> library. buda stringi parçalıyor gibi. getline ile full bir line alırsın sonra bunula parçalarsın kullanırsın o değerleri
     ```cpp
     stringstream stringstream_object(string_name);
     ```
-## How to Pass Strings to Functions?
+## How to Pass Strings to Functions
 - In the same way that we pass an array to a function, strings in C++ can be passed to functions as character arrays
     - incele: String function, 2, 3
+    - arraylarin aksine stringleri döndürebiliyoruz

 ## Strings like arrays
 - stringler char arrayleridir döngülerle vs içinde gezebilirsn

 ## Pointers and Strings
 - Pointers in C++ are symbolic representations of addresses.
 They enable programs to simulate call-by-reference as well as to create and manipulate dynamic data structures.
 By using pointers we can get the first character of the string, which is the starting address of the string.
 As shown below, the given string can be accessed and printed through the pointers.

 ## Difference between String and Character array
 - Stringler tanımlandıkran sonra değişebilir
-     - char arrayleri de katakter karakter değiştirilebilir
+- char arrayleri de karakter karakter değiştirilebilir
 - char *str tanımlaması string literali hiç bir şekilde değiştirlemez çünkü direkt const oluyor
 - Strings define objects that can be represented as string streams.
 The null character terminates a character array of characters.
 - No Array decay occurs in strings as strings are represented as objects.
 The threat of array decay is present in the case of the character array
 - A string class provides numerous functions for manipulating strings.
 Character arrays do not offer inbuilt functions to manipulate strings.
 - Memory is allocated dynamically.
 The size of the character array has to be allocated statically.
 -  A string is a class that defines objects that be represented as a stream of characters.
     - A character array is simply an array of characters that can be terminated by a null character.
 - In the case of strings, memory is allocated dynamically.
 More memory can be allocated at run time on demand.
 As no memory is preallocated, no memory is wasted.
     - The size of the character array has to be allocated statically, more memory cannot be allocated at run time if required.
 Unused allocated memory is also wasted
 - As strings are represented as objects, no array decay occurs.
     - There is a threat of array decay in the case of the character array.
 - Strings are slower when compared to implementation than character array.
     - implementation of character array is faster than std:: string.
 - String class defines a number of functionalities that allow manifold operations on strings.
     - Character arrays do not offer many inbuilt functions to manipulate strings.

-## C++ String Functions
+## Cpp String Functions
 - length(): This function returns the length of the string.
 - swap(): This function is used to swap the values of 2 strings.
-- size(): Used to find the size of string
+- size(): Used to find the size of string: String classlarda stringin boyutu olması gerekenden fazla görünür bunun sebebi onun bir obje olması. c style stringler 1 fazla görünüür sebebi sonundaki /0 ibaresi null character.
 - resize(): This function is used to resize the length of the string up to the given number of characters.
 - find(): Used to find the string which is passed in parameters
 - push_back(): This function is used to push the passed character at the end of the string